 Ingredients You’ll Need

-- All-purpose flour: Spoon it into your measuring cup and level it off for accuracy so your donuts aren’t dense.
+- All-purpose flour: Spoon and level it for accurate measurement; it keeps donuts tender.

-- Ground nutmeg: Just a pinch adds depth to the flavor.
+- Ground nutmeg: Just a pinch adds warmth and depth.

-- Light brown sugar: Packed tightly for a hint of molasses flavor and natural moisture.
+- Light brown sugar: Gives a subtle molasses flavor and keeps the donuts moist.

-- Unsalted butter: Melted for both the batter and the coating, giving richness and that addictive buttery finish.
+- Unsalted butter: Melted for richness, both in the batter and coating.

 Variations